yyy1mu/mcp-nvd/README.md

 }
 ```

-3. Replace `/path/to/uv` with the absolute path to the `uv` executable.
-Find the path with `which uv` command in a terminal.
-This ensures that the correct version of `uv` is used when starting the server.
+3. Replace `/path/to/uvx` with the absolute path to the `uvx` executable.
+Find the path with `which uvx` command in a terminal.
+This ensures that the correct version of `uvx` is used when starting the server.

 4. Restart Claude Desktop to apply the changes.